Auto-Insert/Auto-Insert/AutoInsert.Core/README.md

 # AutoInsert.Core

-This project is responsible for the business logic for the AutoInsert solution.
+This project is responsible for the business logic.

 ---